vladmunteanu/starlette-jsonapi/docs/source/tutorial.rst

 5. Compound documents
 ---------------------
-That takes care of related resources, but what about compound documents through ``?include=`` requests?
+The previous chapter takes care of related resources, but what about compound documents through ``?include=`` requests?
-`starlette-jsonapi` helps you with that through :meth:`starlette_jsonapi.resource.BaseResource.prepare_relations`.
+`starlette-jsonapi` offers :meth:`starlette_jsonapi.resource.BaseResource.prepare_relations`, which subclasses can override to support compound document requests.
+The default implementation will return a 400 Bad Request error, per json:api specifications.

 For our example, we just need to override the default implementation of ``prepare_relations`` to allow include requests.
-That's because the related objects are already populated on the object in this example.
+That's because the related objects are already populated on the resource in this example, so no additional database operations are required.
-However, async ORMs generally can't implement lazy evaluation, so this method should be implemented to fetch the related resources and make them available to the serialization process.
+However, async ORMs generally can't implement lazy evaluation, so this method should be implemented to fetch the related resources and make them available during serialization.

 .. code-block:: python